Cash Balance Plan for S Corp ≈ The $3.7 Million Rule

 But if you are self-employed and have an S-Corp you can very quickly surpass that number and get into the six figures.
 With a little luck and some hard work, it might not be too tough.

 S corporations have been the “bread and butter” entity structure for business owners for decades.
-But when the S corp structure is combined with a cash balance plan it becomes even more effective.
+But when the S-corp structure is combined with a cash balance plan it becomes even more effective.
 In this post, we examine the how a cash balance plan works in an S corp tax structure.

 AdvantagesSignificanceSource